These Are the Germiest Spots in a Hotel Room

 A study conducted by Travel Math, which analyzed bacteria samples from nine different hotels, found that hotel phones contain about 4,300 colony-forming units (CFU) of bacteria and fungus per square inch.
 Specifically rampant on hotel phones were gram-positive cocci (which can cause staph infections and strep) and bacillus spp (which are associated with various respiratory and gastrointestinal infections).

 Even if ice water sounds refreshing, avoid using the ice bucket in your hotel room at all costs.
-They contain an impressive amount of germs, particularly because they're often used for things other than collecting ice—like as a place to vomit or urinate for a drunk or sick hotel guest.
+They contain an impressive amount of germs, particularly because they're often used for things other than collecting ice—like as a place to vomit for a sick guest.

 If that wasn't gross enough, an investigation conducted by public health inspectors in Minnesota found that because they're not required to be cleaned or sanitized in between guests, ice buckets are loaded with bacteria and are a hotspot for norovirus.